Basics of AUD

 Consuming alcohol activates the reward center in the brain through dopamine release, increasing a person’s desire to keep drinking.
 The brain has checks and balances that normally control this desire, but chronic alcohol exposure can damage these.
 The result can be an inability to stop drinking despite harmful consequences.

 Of course, not everyone who drinks develops AUD.
 Other factors, such as genetics and emotional well-being, can play a role.
 But heavy drinking on its own is a major factor.
-With 14.5 million26 people aged 12 and older suffering from alcohol use disorder in 2019, it’s important to be aware of this condition, and the serious health conditions it can lead to.
+With 14.5 million people aged 12 and older suffering from alcohol use disorder in 2019, it’s important to be aware of this condition, and the serious health conditions it can lead to.

 Read More: What Is Alcohol Use Disorder?